sgravrock/jasmine.github.io/_faq/spies/module-spy.md

 There are two ways to work around the problem:

 1. Use dependency injection for things you'll want to mock, and inject a spy or a mock object from the spec.
-This approach usually leads to maintainability improvements in the specs and the code under test.
+This approach usually results in maintainability improvements in the specs and the code under test.
 Needing to mock modules is often a sign of tightly coupled code, and it can be wise to fix the coupling rather than work around it with testing tools.